-- 235.11- SCI: Essentials of Microbiology - This course introduces the basics of pathogens such as bacteria, viruses, and parasites.
+- 235.11- SCI: Essentials of Microbiology

+- This course introduces the basics of pathogens such as bacteria, viruses, and parasites.
 Their structures and modes of infection will be discussed.
+No prerequisites.

-No prerequisites. - 235.12 SCI: Introduction to Biology I - This course introduces the basics of life: the cell.
+- 235.12 SCI: Introduction to Biology I

+This course introduces the basics of life: the cell.
 Topics include cell biology, cell cycle, cell metabolism, genetics, and adaptation.
 This course is accompanied with a wet lab.
+No prerequisites.

-No prerequisites. - 235.13 SCI: Introduction to Biology II - This course introduces the vast biodiversity on our planet.
+- 235.13 SCI: Introduction to Biology II

+This course introduces the vast biodiversity on our planet.
 Topics include taxonomy; phylogeny; biology of prokaryotes, protists, fungi, plants, and animals; and ecology.
 This course is accompanied with a wet lab.
-Prerequisite: 235.12 Introduction to Biology I. - 235.15 SCI: Human Anatomy, Histology, and Physiology form tissues, how tissues form organs, and how these work to accomplish various responsibilities and functions.
+Prerequisite: 235.12 Introduction to Biology I. - 235.15 SCI: Human Anatomy, Histology, and Physiology This course will introduce the form and function of the human body.
+We will discuss how cells form tissues, how tissues form organs, and how these work to accomplish various responsibilities and functions.
 Throughout the year we will learn the mechanisms of the bodily systems: nervous, endocrine, musculoskeletal, integumentary, cardiovascular, respiratory, digestive, renal, immune, and reproductive.
 Course lectures are accompanied by a wet lab.
 No prerequisites.
 Note: this is a full-year 6-credit hour class.
-Therefore, due to potential scheduling conflicts in the winter semester, students in their last year of studies are not recommended to take this course.
+Therefore, due to potential scheduling conflicts in the winter semester, students in their last year of studies are not recommended to take this course. - 235.21 SCI: Zoology - This course is a branch of biology that studies animals by classifying them based on shared characteristics, surveying the major taxa of animals, and introducing students to animal anatomy, physiology, ecology, and adaptation.
+Lectures will present the characteristics of all animal phyla with an emphasis on their functional anatomy and diversity.
+Laboratories will provide students with first-hand observational experience of the structural, functional, and ecological diversity found among animals.
+This course is accompanied with a wet lab.
+Prerequisite: 3 credit hours of post-secondary science, or approval by the instructor. - 235.22 SCI: Cell Biology - This course explores the dynamics of the plasma membrane, establishment of the cytoskeleton, components of the extracellular matrix, mechanisms of cell death, and biology of the intracellular organelles.
+This course is accompanied with a wet lab.
+Prerequisite: 235.12 Introduction to Biology I.